Austin police warn of ‘armed’ rioters planning to access buildings: reports

 "Keep your eyes open for anyone that might be on the roof or upper balconies," one warning letter said.

-Hundreds of Austin police officers – many of them in riot gear, or riding horses or bicycles – were being deployed in the capital city of Texas in a bid to minimize rioting and vandalism, the Austin American Statesman reported.
+More than 100 Austin police officers – many of them in riot gear, or riding horses or bicycles – were deployed in the capital city of Texas in a bid to minimize rioting and vandalism, the Austin American Statesman reported.

 Officers from the Texas Department of Public Safety also were deployed, the Statesman reported.